ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 ```

 The next two sections take a closer look at how SmartACE automates local
 reasoning.
-A reader who is more interested in the example property can safely
+A reader who is more interested in the running example can safely
 skip to the [final section](#proving-the-correctness-of-fund-and-manager).

 ## Topology Checking through Program Syntax

+To understand how SmartACE automates the address analysis, we will take a closer
-Let's take a closer look at how we constructed the abstract address domain.
-At a
+look at how we constructed the abstract address domain.
+At a high level, we
-high level, we exploited syntactic patterns in each method's source code.
-We
+exploited syntactic patterns in each method's source code.
+We then drew
-then drew conclusions about the client interactions.
-In fact, these patterns
+conclusions about the client interactions.
+In fact, these patterns expose the
-expose the underlying network topology, as we will see in the next tutorial.
-For
+underlying network topology, as we will see in the next tutorial.
+For now, we
-now, we will describe these patterns explicitly, and show that they are
+will describe these patterns explicitly, and show that they are applicable to
-applicable to many smart contracts.
+many smart contracts.

 The patterns are as follows: